Which Statement About Childhood Obesity Is False?

 B) Genetics play no role in childhood obesity.

-This is the false statement, which makes it the correct answer to the question.
+This statement is inaccurate, which makes it the correct choice in the context of the question.

 C) Emotional stress and low self-esteem can contribute to obesity in children.